 The proof given in section 7 relies on the fact that a relevant contesting output is sure to be generated at some point in the future.
 This is guaranteed by the fact that all possible total refinements have an equal probability of being chosen, combined with the fact that the number of constraints is finite; as a result, the probability that on a certain occasion (tableau evaluation) a certain total refinement is chosen is nonzero.
 Thus, the probability that that total refinement is not chosen is less than 1, and as the number of such occasions rises with time, the probability that that total refinement remains unchosen approaches zero.
-What section 7 has proven, then, is that Variationist EDCD converges in probability to a correct exhaustively refinable hierarchy (in fact, to the target stratified hierarchy, if all constraints start out being ranked at the same height).
-Both the original (incorrect) EDCD and Variationist (correct) EDCD rely on this kind of convergence, the original EDCD by asserting that if there are two equally harmonic optimal output forms (which can happen if they have identical violation patterns after mark pooling), there has to be a random choice between them (see procedure (9), step 2c), and Variationist EDCD by asserting that a totally ranked hierarchy must be chosen randomly and that if there are two equally harmonic optimal output forms (which can happen if they have identical violation patterns without mark pooling), there has to be a random choice between them (see procedure (13), step 2c).
+What section 7 has proven, then, is that Variationist EDCD converges to a correct exhaustively refinable hierarchy with probability one.
+In fact, it converges with probability one to the target stratified hierarchy if all constraints start out being ranked at the same height.

+Convergence with probability one, also called "almost sure convergence", is the best kind of convergence that one can usually get with a stochastic process, and it is a very good kind of convergence.
+The basic mechanism of this kind of convergence can be exemplified by throwing a perfect die repeatedly: the probability that we have seen no six will approach zero to within any positive margin, however small.
+Both the original (incorrect) EDCD and the Variationist (correct) EDCD rely on this kind of convergence, the original EDCD by asserting that if there are two equally harmonic optimal output forms (which can happen if they have identical violation patterns after mark pooling), there has to be a random choice between them (Tesar 1995: 98-101), and Variationist EDCD by asserting that a totally ranked hierarchy must be chosen randomly and that if there are two equally harmonic optimal output forms (which can happen if they have identical violation patterns without mark pooling), there has to be a random choice between them.

-The mechanism behind convergence in probability can be extended to the inputs.
-If the number of inputs is finite, and each of these inputs has a finite probability of being chosen in every input-output pair presented to the learner (which is guaranteed if, for example, the input-output pairs presented to the learner are randomly drawn with equal probability from a finite number of possible input-output pairs), then any problematic input (in the proof above) will arrive at some point.
-This idea can be extended to a more realistic language, namely, one with an infinite number of potential inputs but a finite number of kinds of informative inputs: if every kind of informative input has a nonzero probability of occurring in the language data presented to the learner, then any specific kind of informative input is sure to arrive at the learner at some point in time.
-I follow Tesar and Smolensky (1998:246, 2000:51) in assuming without further discussion that this is indeed the case (the "maliciously withheld" assumption).
-Thus, Variationist EDCD is guaranteed to converge correctly if each kind of informative input has a nonzero probability of occurring at any point in time.
+The mechanism behind convergence with probability one can be extended to the inputs.
+If the number of inputs is finite, and each of these inputs has a finite probability of being chosen in every input-output pair presented to the learner (which is guaranteed if e.g. the input-output pairs presented to the learner are randomly drawn with equal probability from a finite number of possible input-output pairs), then any problematic input (in the proof above) will arrive at some point.
+This idea can be extended to a more realistic language, namely one with an infinite number of potential inputs: if every kind of informative input has a nonzero probability of occurring in the language data presented to the learner, then any specific kind of informative input will "almost surely" (i.e. with probability one) arrive at the learner at some point in time.
+Tesar and Smolensky just assume without further discussion that this is indeed the case (the "maliciously withheld" assumption: 1998: 246, 2000: 51).
+Here I have made it explicit that convergence is guaranteed if informative inputs have a nonzero probability of occurring at any point in time.